robertbarreca/OAAnswer/README.md

 java Main pointsRequested fileName

+Testing:
+In order to test my code I ran various methods focusing those in the User class based on multiple csv files.
+Since I can only create small csv files, there are probably bugs that would be better found using a larger csv file.

 pointsRequested should be an integer and fileName should be a csv file of the same format of transactions.csv.
 Note: The only file in this repository is transactions.csv, which you are welcome to use.
 However, to thoroughly test code we would want to create a new csv file with the same format but different name.